 This is a complimentary short-term package aimed to assist in early hospital discharge or to prevent admission to hospital.
-The pack consists of a 24/7 community alarm and a key safe.
+The pack consists of a Be at Home alarm and a key safe.
 This helps to boost patient confidence when returning from hospital or following a fall or illness.

 Access to both of these services is via a Be at Home electronic referral form from health and social care professionals only.

 The services are only available to permanent residents in the borough of Great Yarmouth and the Waveney area.
-There must be a clear understanding of how the recommended work helps facilitate early hospital discharge, reduce admissions and/or readmissions.
+There must be a clear understanding of how the recommended work helps facilitate early hospital discharge, falls prevention, reduce admissions and/or re-admissions.

 If you have any queries about the schemes, or to request password access to the referral system, please contact the project officer Sue Atkins on 01493 846673 or the project administrator Kerri Drew on 01493 846670 or by email to firstname.lastname@example.org.